sanjana-singamsetty/Weather-app/README.md

 - i have created this app with simple ui

 - and this application uses
      - working with intent
      - passing information with activities
      - working with json objects
      - working with volley library
-- - uses card veiw for the ui part
+     - uses card veiw for the ui part
+     -  uses linear layout
      - working with location internet